 I have had many mapo tofu dishes over the years – they all seemed to be overly oily.
 But I liked them just like that – I soaked up the oil with boiled rice.
 I could feel my father’s joy and excitement as a far-away-from-home young traveler.

 - 6 pieces of traditional tofu, cut to small cubes

 - 1 stalk of shallot, white part only, roughly chopped (optional)

 - a few stalk of coriander, stalk part only, roughly chopped (optional)

-- a little corn flour, mix well with a little water
+- 1 tsp corn flour, mix with 3 tbsp. water

-- Bring a frying pan to medium-high heat, add the cooking oil, onion, shallot (white part), coriander (stalk), soy bean paste and pork mince; stir fry for 60 seconds or until the pork mince is just cooked & the sauce aromatic
+- Bring a frying pan to medium-high heat, add the cooking oil, onion, shallot (white part), coriander (stalk), soy bean paste and pork mince; stir fry briefly or until the pork mince is just cooked and aromatic

-- Add the corn flour mix (this will make the sauce thicker)
+- Add the corn flour mixture (this will make the sauce thicker), mix well

 - Transfer the tofu to a serving plate, garnish with shallot and chili